heiskr/use-a-password-manager/index.md

 ## Two-factor authentication

-After you have a password manager, consider enabling two-factor authentication for:
+After you have a password manager, enable two-factor authentication for:

 - Your email account
 - Your bank account